hfoffani/hypolambda/README.md

     ...
     result = p + 5

-Futures may be a better and simple abstractions.
+Futures may be a better and simpler abstractions.

 ### Who do I talk to? ###